 Do you need help from statistics, or data science?
 Or something else again?

-In this seminar I discuss these terms, and how you can navigate your way through the sometimes bewildering array of concepts and activities that aim to support or collaborate with anyone pursuing quantitative inquiry.
+In this seminar we discuss these terms, and how you can navigate your way through the sometimes bewildering array of concepts and activities that aim to support or collaborate with anyone pursuing quantitative inquiry.